jtoews32/scheduler/README.md

 ```
 System must have internet access so webpage can use Java libs.
 Java, and Gradle must be installed.
-For DB persistence between restarts "~/" must be writable so ~/demo can be written.
+For H2 database persistence between restarts "~/" must be writable so ~/demo can be written.
+See configuration below for in memory option.
 ```
 # Viewing the scheduler demo #
 ```